Vincent-Omondi/guess-it-1/README.md

 ## About The Project
-The primary objective of this project is to create a robust and efficient statistical analysis tool that can handle large datasets with ease.
-The tool is designed to read numerical data from a file, perform various statistical calculations, and display the results in a readable format.
+The intention of this project is to present some statistical calculations and scripting that will offer a simple, yet effective way to guess the range of the next number based on recent data points

 ### Built With
 <img src="https://go.dev/blog/go-brand/Go-Logo/PNG/Go-Logo_Blue.png" width="60" height="60">